VDB-Robin/IDMIL_participation_VDB/README.md

 5. __Probatio_generator_V5.py__ : Python file of the generator.

 6. __Probatio_generator_RPi_onlineGen.py__ : Python file of the generator modified for online generation.
 For its operation, the generation can be placed in any online processing medium, such as Google Colab for example.
-This code works by analysing the download folder of the device on which this python code is running and will manage the correct creation of the midi stream.
+This code works by analysing the download folder of the device on which this python code is running and will manage the correct creation of the MIDI stream.
+This code has been verified and successfully run in a proof of concept using Google Colab and a Raspberry Pi.

 7. __requierement.txt__ : File explaining all the dependencies and installation needs for the generator to work properly.